 Nina’s attraction to emeralds probably stemmed from admiring her mother’s wedding ring, as a little girl.
 An Edwardian band of dark flat emeralds set into rose gold, the ring now adorns the finger of the designer’s eldest daughter Alexa.

 But maybe the bigger crush for the budding creative was a large bar pin with two glowing emeralds set around a diamond.
-Her mother would clasp it around a multiple strand pearl necklace. (you can catch a glimpse of in the picture below)
+Her mother would clasp it around a multiple strand pearl necklace.

 “I remember my mother looking so chic.
 She used to have a chignon, her hair was up, up, up!
 She had tiny little waist.
 And I used to just remember her and the pearls and the pin, and it’s like my vision of my mother.
 She was such an inspiration to me.
 So, I think my love of emeralds comes from her.”